 We have probably all had our mother’s tell us to sit up straight, but is there really any harm to slouching?
 Yes.
 When our muscles are being held in lengthened positions (think your midback, when you round your shoulders and hunch over your phone) it causes excess strain that can leave them weaker.
 Similarly, poor posture can keep other muscles in shortened positions and cause them to become uncomfortable and tight.
-Our bodies are happiest when they are held in neutral positions and all the muscles work harmoniously together.
+This combination of events can be described as ‘upper cross syndrome.‘ Our bodies are happiest when they are held in neutral positions and all the muscles work harmoniously together.

 Looking for Chiropractic Approved warm-up exercises before you hit the links ?
 Check out these Glen Abbey Golf Club approved warm up exercises you need to do before every golf round.